PASSENGER RAIL POLICIES KEY FACTS

 Other than the Northeast Corridor, Amtrak and state-supported route trains, as well as most commuter railroads, primarily operate on tracks owned by freight railroads.
+In fact, 70% of the train miles operated by Amtrak on tracks owned by freight railroads.
 In addition, most of the higher-speed and intercity passenger rail projects under development nationwide plan to use freight-owned facilities.
 Host freight railroads follow these principles when considering proposals for new or additional commuter or passenger rail service:

 • Safety First: Railroads are a safe way to move people and freight, and everyone involved in railroading wants to keep it that way.
 That is why safety has to come first when it comes to passenger or commuter trains sharing track or rights-of-way with freight trains.